sketchbooks99/PRayGround/README.md

 # :hammer: How to build
 ## Linux
-Before compiling, please be sure to export two environment variables `CC` and `CXX`.
-We recommend you to add them to your `~/.bashrc` file as follows so that they are automatically exported when a terminal are launched.
+Before a compilation, please be sure to export two environment variables `CC` and `CXX`.
+We recommend you to add them to your `~/.bashrc` file as follows so that they are automatically exported when a terminal is launched.
 ```
 export CC=gcc-10
 export CXX=g++-10